 "Bullion" refers to high-purity silver that is officially recognised as being at least 99.5% pure silver.
 When buying silver bullion, it's important to remember that you are purchasing by weight regardless of whether it's in the form of a bar, a coin or anything else.

 More collectible forms such as commemorative silver coins will often be much more expensive per gram than silver bars, so it's important to check how much you're paying by weight before buying silver.

 While you have full control over the asset, buying physical silver is a longer term investment and you will have to find a buyer to realise a profit.
 Like other investments, physical silver prices are still influenced by the market.

-It's up to you to decide how you want to store physical gold.
+It's up to you to decide how you want to store physical silver.
 Some people keep it at home, others entrust it to a custodian.
 Both options have different costs and risks.

 - Direct control over your asset.